comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 - LDQL not needed, because type idx and ldp give us navigational things (this is not something the developer should have to express, because this is different in different pods!)
 - Need for better query containment for type index
 - From Executing SPARQL Queries ...
 "Due to the openness and the widely distributed nature of the Web we cannot assume to find all data that is relevant to answer a query with our approach.
 Hence, we should never expect complete results." -> This is not true anymore for Solid, since we can guarantee completeness within a pod!
-{:.todo}
+- Mention shape trees as alternative to type indexes {:.todo}